yeongseok94/CarND-LaneLines-P1/README.md

 Next, I obtained edges with Canny transform.
 Here, I used openCV "Canny" function.
 The low and high thresholds are set as 50 and 150.

+**Step 4.
+Mask onto Canny Transformed Image**

+Next, I masked the possible lane region onto Canny transformed image.
+Here, I used openCV "fillPoly" function.
+The region of interest is trapezoidal area that covers about lower quarter of the image slightly above from the bottom of the image.
+Note that the bottom of the region is not equal to the bottom of the image in order to reject fron area of the car.
+Vertices of the trapezoidal area are defined as relative value proportional to image size.

+**Step 5.
+Line Candidates by Hough Transform**

+Next, I obtained line candidates by Hough transform.
+Here, I used openCV "HoughLinesP" function.
+I selected distance resolution as 1px, angular resolution as 1deg, minimum number of votes as 1, minimum line length as 40px, and maximum line gap as 20px.

+**Step 6.
+Selection of Left and Right Lines of the Lane**

+Final procedure includes the deciding lane lines with obtained line candidates.

 ### 2. Potential Shortcomings

 One potential shortcoming would be what would happen when ...